RyanDux03/Crime-and-Punishment-Summarization/README.md

 # Crime-and-Punishment-Summarization
-Summarize chapter 1 of Crime and Punishment using Huggingface pipeline
+- Summarize chapter 1 of Crime and Punishment using Huggingface pipeline
+- Run cells in top-down order